benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 Speaking of SQLite, there's a growing number of developers who advocate using SQLite to run their websites.
 SQLite's ["when to use SQLite"](https://sqlite.org/whentouse.html) page says "Any site that gets fewer than 100K hits/day should work fine with SQLite.
 The 100K hits/day figure is a conservative estimate, not a hard upper bound.
 SQLite has been demonstrated to work with 10 times that amount of traffic."
 Here are some other SQLite success stories:

 * [Litestream](https://litestream.io/) is an open source tool that provides streaming replication for SQLite.
 Read author Ben Johnson's article, [Why I Built Litestream](https://litestream.io/blog/why-i-built-litestream/).
 * Go developer David Crawshaw has an article about what he calls ["one process programming"](https://crawshaw.io/blog/one-process-programming-notes) (with Go and SQLite), that can be summed up with his phrase "don't use N computers when 1 will do".
-He also created a [Go SQLite library](https://github.com/crawshaw/sqlite) that supports more SQLite-specific feature than the other drivers.
+He also created a [Go SQLite library](https://github.com/crawshaw/sqlite) that supports more SQLite-specific features than the other drivers.
 * Peewee ORM author Charles Leifer wrote an article ["Five reasons you should use SQLite in 2016"](https://charlesleifer.com/blog/five-reasons-you-should-use-sqlite-in-2016/) that's still very relevant in 2021.
 It ends with "I hope you'll give SQLite a try.
 Don't believe the FUD about it not being production-worthy, or not being suitable for use in web-applications."
 * Sam Eaton of [Crave Cookie](https://cravecookie.com/) runs a $200,000 per month side business (wow!) using a single server and SQLite.
 Read his [Indie Hackers interview](https://www.indiehackers.com/podcast/166-sam-eaton-of-crave-cookie).